 A marketing team may use generative AI to draft campaign variants, summarize customer interviews, or repurpose long-form content.
 A sales team may use an AI agent to enrich a lead, check account context, prepare a follow-up, and update CRM fields after approval.
 A support organization may use agentic AI to route tickets, retrieve policy, draft responses, create engineering tasks, monitor SLA risk, and escalate edge cases.

 In product operations, generative AI can summarize feedback.
 An AI agent can create tagged issues from that feedback.
-Agentic AI can coordinate a triage workflow across product, support, engineering, and customer success with status updates and review checkpoints.
+Agentic AI can coordinate triage across product, support, engineering, and customer success with status updates and review checkpoints.
+The AI workflow automation guide is a useful companion when the problem is less about a chat interface and more about moving work from intake to decision, action, review, and monitoring.

 Governance Before Autonomy